Sinodun/draft-RFC7626-bis/draft-ietf-dprive-rfc7626-bis.md

 <reference anchor="data-protection-directive" target="http://eur-lex.europa.eu/LexUriServ/LexUriServ.do?uri=CELEX:31995L0046:EN:HTML">
 <front>
-<title>Directive 95/46/EC of the European Pariament and of the council on the protection of individuals
+<title>Directive 95/46/EC of the European Parliament and of the council on the protection of individuals
 with regard to the processing of personal data and on the free movement of such data</title>
 <author><organization>European Parliament</organization></author>